1. Main points

 10. Data sources and quality

 The level of accuracy of growth rates in these statistics is one decimal place.
-While growth rates can be calculated to more than one decimal place using our monthly gross domestic product (GDP) and main sectors data, where a series is estimated to have shown no growth over a period, looking at further decimal places to gauge a direction is not recommended, because of increasing levels of uncertainty.
+While growth rates can be calculated to more than one decimal place using our Monthly GDP and main sectors to four decimal places dataset, where a series is estimated to have shown no growth over a period, looking at further decimal places to gauge a direction is not recommended because of increasing levels of uncertainty.

-The main data source for these statistics is the monthly business survey (MBS) and response rates for each can be found in:
+The main data source for these statistics is the Monthly Business Survey (MBS) and response rates for each can be found below:

 Consumer facing services industry classification